TomasHubelbauer/webrtc-bridge/README.md

 For now, I've tried a solution where trickle ICE is disabled forcing both peers to collect all ICE candidates first and only then advertise their SDP+ICE.

+This still fails which might be because I need TURN?
+Anyway, figure out why.

 ### Make compatible with Node using `wrtc` to not have to run in Puppeteer

 https://github.com/node-webrtc/node-webrtc